binpash/try/README.md

 ## License

-This project is licensed under the MIT License - see LICENSE.md for details.
+This project is licensed under the MIT License - see LICENSE for details.

 Copyright (c) 2023 The PaSh Authors.